e2jk/emilien.klein.st/posts/strangest-secret-earl-nightingale.rst

 * Pay the price, by becoming the person you want to become.
 It's not nearly as difficult as living unsuccessfully.

+* To be successful in selling our way of the good life, we must be willing to pay the price.
+What is that price?

+  1. You will become what you think about

+  2. Imagination: realize your limitations are self-imposed, rise above narrow minded pettiness and prejudice.

+  3. Courage: concentrate on your goal every day

+  4. Save at least 10% of every dollar you earn

+  5. Action: ideas are worthless unless we act on them

+* Russell Conwell: "Your are standing in the middle of your own acre of diamonds"

 * Start today.
 You have nothing to lose, but you have your whole life to win.

 * 30 days plan: